FelipeDinnouti/QueroMeuAlmoco/README.md

 ![Check out this site if you need more help](https://realpython.com/python-virtual-environments-a-primer/)

-Using the venv (linux recommended, maybe only works on linux? check out the site to figure out if it works on Windows)
+Using a venv isn't obligatory, it's just convenient

+Using the venv (linux)

 activate the venv
 ``` shell